josuah/talk-zephyr-video-2025/presentation.rst

 Multiple lines
 ==============

-Doing imaging but without a machine at the other end: computer vision.

 Tools that can be used for building video systems: hardware to access the sensors implement all of that chain